Chart Color Schemes

 Health performance in Stratton is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-The most common medical conditions in Stratton were mental health issues and asthma, impacting 11.9 and 10.5% of residents respectively, as per the Australian Bureau of Statistics' National Health Survey conducted in 2017-18.
-Conversely, 63.8% of Stratton's residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Perth during the same survey period.
-According to the Australian Census data from 2016, 13.2% of Stratton's residents were aged 65 and over (492 people).
-Health outcomes among seniors in Stratton present some challenges requiring more attention than the broader population.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 11.9 and 10.5% of residents respectively.
+63.8% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
+The area has 13.2% (480 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health